 Yknot Bistro at the Yacht Club offers an all-day menu of Modern Oz.
-Here you can chill out on the deck, with its spectacular surf and ocean views.
-Or walk along the Marina’s northern breakwall to Latitude 30, which is open for lunch and dinner.
+Here you can chill out on the deck, with its spectacular ocean views.
+Alternatively, walk along the Marina’s northern breakwall to Latitude 30, which is open for lunch and dinner.
 It’s a great place for a drink and some tapas, or perhaps a romantic oceanfront meal.

 Housed in an old butter factory, Shearwater Restaurant overlooks the Coffs Creek.
 It’s a unique place to enjoy breakfast, lunch or dinner.

 Coffs Harbour has a lively pub scene, and you can’t go past Hoey Moey for great pub grub.
 They offer daily specials from $7.50.